PostgREST/postgrest-docs/api.rst

 .. note::

   Why the `/rpc` prefix?
 One reason is to avoid name collisions between views and procedures.
 It also helps emphasize to API consumers that these functions are not normal restful things.
 The functions can have arbitrary and surprising behavior, not the standard "post creates a resource" thing that users expect from the other routes.

-  We are considering allowing GET requests for functions that are marked non-volatile.
-Allowing GET is important for HTTP caching.
-However we still must decide how to pass function parameters since request bodies are not allowed.
-Also some query string arguments are already reserved for shaping/filtering the output.

 Accessing Request Headers/Cookies
 ---------------------------------